Connect With Us

 Working With Your Lender Throughout the Process

-Your lender plays a key role in explaining FHA closing costs and requirements.
+Your lender is your best guide for understanding FHA loan closing costs.
 They provide the initial loan estimate and update you on any changes.
-Good communication with your lender helps avoid surprises at closing.
-Ask questions about any fees you don't understand.
+Good communication helps avoid nasty surprises at closing.
+The closing disclosure arrives at least three business days before your closing date.

-The closing disclosure arrives at least three business days before your closing date, detailing all closing costs included in your mortgage loan.
 This document shows the final costs and compares them to your original estimate.
-Review this paperwork carefully and contact your mortgage lenders about any unexpected changes.
-Slight differences are normal, but significant increases need explanation.
+Review it carefully and contact your lender about any unexpected changes.
+Slight differences are normal.
+But significant increases need an explanation.
+Your lender can also help you understand which closing costs are negotiable and which are fixed.

 Preparing for Your FHA Loan Closing

-Proper preparation makes your closing day go smoothly.
+Proper preparation makes closing day smooth and stress-free.
 Bring a certified check or arrange a wire transfer for your closing costs.
-Personal checks usually are not accepted for large amounts.
-Your mortgage lenders will provide exact payment instructions several days before closing.
+Personal checks usually aren’t accepted for large amounts.
+Read all closing documents before signing them.
+The closing disclosure, promissory note, and deed of trust are essential legal papers.

+Take your time.
+Ask questions about anything confusing.
 After closing, keep all paperwork in a safe place.
 These documents prove your ownership and loan terms.
 You might need them for tax purposes, insurance claims, or future refinancing.
-The title company typically provides copies, but having your own set is essential.

 • Bring certified funds or arrange a wire transfer for closing costs

-• Review all closing documents carefully before signing to ensure you understand all closing costs included.
+• Review all closing documents carefully before signing

 • Keep copies of all closing paperwork in a safe location